janjangao/esmodule-server/README.md

 - `?production` bundle all the local scripts and minify them, in the meantime, add bundle parameter to all link dependences, check more details: [esm.sh](https://esm.sh/).

 ## upcoming features
-- set production mode as default by commandline args.
+- set production mode as default by command line args.
-- custom server port by commandline args.
+- custom server port by command line args.
-- ...
+- CDN host support for production mode.